-Panel (d) of Figure 2 presents the group-specific total employment responses, based on combining the average (β^h) and the differential $(\gamma^{W,h}, \gamma^{F,h}, \gamma^{WF,h})$ responses.
+Panel (d) of Figure 2 presents the group-specific total employment responses, based on combining the average $(\beta^h)$ and the differential $(\gamma^{W,h}, \gamma^{F,h}, \gamma^{WF,h})$ responses based on equation (3.2).
 We define low and high-paid workers as workers with a worker fixed effect at the 25th and 75th percentile, respectively.
 Analogously, we define low and high-paying firms as firm fixed effect at the 25th and 75th percentile across all workers, respectively.
 The table in panel (d) shows the employment response of different combinations of low and high-paid workers and low and high-paying firms at horizon h = 5, when the average employment response peaks.
 We find that the employment responses differ similarly across firm and worker types (see the "All" column and row, respectively).
-While a monetary policy shock lowers the employment probability by 0.16 p.p. for workers at low-paying firms, it plummets by 0.30 p.p. at highpaying firms.
-In comparison, the drop is 0.23 p.p. for high-paid workers and 0.32 p.p. for low-paid workers across all firms.
+While a monetary policy shock lowers the employment probability by 0.20 p.p. for workers at low-paying firms, it plummets by 0.33 p.p. at high-paying firms.
+In comparison, the drop is 0.24 p.p. for high-paid workers and 0.36 p.p. for low-paid workers across all firms.
 What stands out from the table is that low-paid workers at high-paying firms are most affected by monetary policy shocks.
-The employment probability for them drops by 0.36 p.p.
-The least affected group is high-paid workers from low-paying firms, for which the employment probability drops by 0.15 p.p.
-This implies that the most affected group of workers in the table has a 2.4 times higher probability of non-employment than the least affected group.
+The employment probability for them drops by 0.41 p.p.
+The least affected group is high-paid workers from low-paying firms, for which the employment probability drops by 0.17 p.p.
+This implies that the most affected group of workers in the table has a 2.4 times larger response than the least affected group.
+In fact, the difference between these groups is statistically significant at the 1% level (Table A.1).
+In addition, the majority of pairs of group-specific estimates are significantly different from each other.
+For comparison, the unconditional employment probabilities, i.e., the sample average of $e{i,t+h}$ for the different combinations of worker and firm types, for h = 5 range from 93.0% to 97.3% (Figure A.3).